Do you love sugar a little too much?

 Sugar Is Linked to Fatty Liver Disease Sugar is largely composed of two simple types of sugars: • Fructose • Glucose Fructose is very much the “evil twin” and heads immediately to your liver.
 Over time, too much sugar can cause a fatty liver, which, if left untreated, can lead to full-on liver disease.

 The best approach to quitting sugar is to quit cold turkey.

 Don’t buy it and don’t bring it in the house.
 Don’t use sugar substitutes which can be filled with harmful ingredients.
 Instead satisfy that sweet tooth with a fruit smoothie which is filled with nutrients and tons of vitamin C.

-After just one week you will find sugary foods much less appealing and you can then begin to transition some of your favorite snacks/cookies back into your diet but at much more reasonable quantity.
+It works!
+After just one week you will find sugary foods much less appealing, and you can then begin to transition some of your favorite snacks/cookies back into your diet but at much more reasonable quantity.

 Beware of the following sneaky forms of sugar.
 Read ALL Labels:

 - turbinado sugar

 If you feel it’s time to reduce the amount of sugar you consume, these nine tips will help you find ways to cut out the excess amounts and stave off cravings while your body adjusts to less sugar.